PerfectGym/developer/content/api/users/userdirectdebit.md

     POST Users/SignDirectDebit

-Request is used to sign direct debit agreement PDF document wit a user signature.
+Request is used to sign direct debit agreement PDF document with a user signature.

 ### Body parameters